shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 ```

 ## Preventing Auto-Exit
 In batch mode, the command-line window automatically closes itself upon completion.
-To prevent this, put a blocking operation at the end of the script.
+If this is undesirable, put a blocking operation at the end of the script.
 ```r
 if(batch_mode_on){
   cat("Job finished.
 Press CTRL + C to exit.\r\n")